Covid-19: Four central teams to visit Gujarat, Telangana, Tamil Nadu, says Ministry of Home Affairs

 The Centre said one of the six teams that earlier went to Indore has found that 20 out of 171 containment zones were in a critical condition.

 The Ministry of Home Affairs on Friday said that four more inter-ministerial central teams will go to Ahmedabad, Surat, Hyderabad and Chennai to review the situation amid the coronavirus outbreak.
+The situation in these cities is “especially serious”, the ministry added, according to PTI.
 These teams will be in addition to the six central teams already constituted.

+“The situation is especially serious in major hotspot districts or emerging hotspots like Ahmedabad and Surat [Gujarat], Thane [Maharashtra], Hyderabad [Telangana], and Chennai [Tamil Nadu],” the ministry said.

-Till Friday evening, India had confirmed a total of 23,452 Covid-19 cases but the Indian Council of Medical Research said at least 23,502 people have tested positive so far.
+Till Friday evening, India had confirmed a total of 23,452 Covid-19 cases, but the Indian Council of Medical Research said at least 23,502 people have tested positive so far.
 The toll rose to 723, while the number of patients who have recovered stood at 4,814.

 “The team that went to Indore earlier found that 20 out of 171 containment zones are [in a] critical [condition],” says Joint Home Secretary Punya Salila Srivastava during a media briefing on the situation in the country.
 “The team found that PPE [personal protective equipment] kits, masks and other safety equipment are available in sufficient quantity, and the security of health workers is being ensured.”